9brada6/tabs-with-posts/development.md

 - checkbox(last days to first checkbox).
 Change the first note to a good explication(hard).

 - Meta-Key: Add meta_key for the post order or separately.
+- Hide meta key value if comparator is exists or not exists.
 - Remove order from orderby that does not depend, like post__in

 ### Plugins